Gould's squid: Morphology

-They have a mantle length of up to 40 cm, and a weight of up to 1.6 kg, and an average weight of 0.7 kg.
+N. gouldi has a mantle length of up to 40 cm, and a weight of up to 1.6 kg, though they average 0.7 kg.
 Males are smaller than females.
-The tentacles are an estimated 18 centimeters long, or 45% of the length of the mantle.
+The tentacles reach around 18 cm long, or 45% of the length of the mantle.
 It has a pair of long feeding tentacles and four pairs of shorter tentacles at its anterior end.
 Its skin varies moderately in color, ranging from light pink or brown to brick red, with a dark dorsal stripe on its mantle.